 Optometrists are responsible for providing a handful of services like diagnosing vision or sight problems, prescribing eyeglasses, evaluating patients for diseases, and guidance about proper and healthy living techniques as it relates to vision care.

 Becoming an optometrist is more difficult than most of the others on this list, considering that you must complete a 4-year optometry program once you've earned your bachelors.
 However, once you've earned all of the required prerequisites, optometrists can expect to earn well over $100,000/year!

 Occupational Therapists evaluate patient conditions and develop treatment plans for specific types of activities.
 Much of their work is with the disabled.

 They perform tasks like demonstrating exercises to strengthen key areas of the body, identify improvements that can be made in a patient's environment, and evaluate the home and workplace needs of the patient.
-In addition, Occupational Therapists are responsible for helping conduct physical assessments, development of treatment plans, tracking the guidance and adherance to recommended treatment plans, and preparation for clients to return to work.
+In addition, Occupational Therapists are responsible for helping conduct physical assessments, development of treatment plans, tracking the guidance and adherence to recommended treatment plans, and preparation for clients to return to work.